TREATI/COFFEE/README.md

 # COFFEE
 COFFEE is a lightweight, flexible, and extensible SwiftUI framework to build customizable feedback applications, particularly for thermal comfort and IEQ research.

 To setup COFFEE, you need to provide a *survey configuration* that defines your survey questions and other characteristics.
 COFFEE will visualize the survey and collect the responses.
-Once a respondent completes the survey, COFFEE returns a *submission* that contains all responses.
+Once a respondent completes the survey, COFFEE returns a *submission* that contains all item responses.
 You can then process the submission e.g. by sending it to a backend.

 <p align="center">
 <img src="Sources/COFFEE/Resources/PackageVisual.jpeg" width="500"/>